 I’m worried that other parents will judge my child or me if we begin child counseling.

 If people judge you, let them judge you for the better.
 You’re taking the necessary steps to improve your child’s life and that’s something to be proud of.
 Everyone needs support at some point because, let’s face it, parenting isn’t easy!
 It’s probably the most challenging experience a person can take on during a lifetime and you shouldn’t have to do it alone.
 Know that it’s okay to seek guidance when it comes to parenting, whether it’s from a parent, a friend or a therapist.
 Ultimately, it’s better to get help and risk being judged than it is to leave your child’s unresolved issues to potentially worsen and fester into adulthood.

 My child is only going through a phase.
 He or she will get better on her own.

 It’s true that most, if not all, children experience discomfort as they grow older.
 But how long are you willing to wait to find out whether your child’s problems are just a phase or if something more serious is occurring?
 It’s better to tackle your children’s challenges now while there’s still time.
 Unresolved issues in children can sometimes lead to bigger problems down the road in adolescence.
 It’s better to identify and resolve issues now so that you don’t have more difficulties in the future.

 Don’t Let Your Child’s Emotional Struggles Last a Lifetime

 Your relationship with your child doesn’t have to be an adversarial one.
-It’s possible for your child to stop isolating him or herself from others, do better in school and develop meaningful relationships with teachers and peers.
+It’s possible for your child to stop isolating himself or herself from others, do better in school and develop meaningful relationships with teachers and peers.
 To find out more about child counseling or our child therapy groups, we invite you to visit our blog.
 There you can read up on strategies you can use to help your child implement and learn various skills.
 Feel free to call us at (347) 758-2985 for a free fifteen-minute phone consultation.
 We would be happy to answer any questions or concerns you may have.